jamesccupps/jamesccupps.github.io/PROTOCOL.md

 00 01 00 00 50 00
 ```

-The `50 00` bytes are constant across all observed samples; the trailer may encode priority or a sub-property selector.
+The `50 00` bytes are constant; the trailer may encode priority or a sub-property selector.
 Same write-semantics caveat as §29.8.

 ### 29.10 `0x4220` BulkProperty Variant